• Skip to primary navigation

 You can freeze leftovers in freezer-safe containers or bags.
 To thaw, let it sit overnight on the counter and reheat gently on the stovetop over low heat or in your microwave before serving.

 Yes!
-Peanuts, or rather peanut butter, is an essential component of the dish.
+Peanuts, or rather peanut butter, are an essential component of the dish.

-Yes, massaman curry is dairy-free.
+Yes, this dish is dairy-free.
 It gets its creaminess from peanut butter and coconut milk.

-Yes, because this recipe for massaman curry with chicken is made using tamari, it is gluten-free.
+Yes, because this recipe is made using tamari, it is gluten-free.
 It can also be made soy-free by substituting coconut aminos for the tamari.

 Can I substitute the coconut milk with something else?